 There are two routes which are among the best train routes in Ireland.

-The link between Dublin and Rosslare travels through Ireland’s Ancient East.
 It follows the coast from Dublin City Centre to Kilcoole in County Wicklow, before turning slightly inland and travelling south to Wexford Town where it then partly follows the coast until it reaches Rosslare.

 Another great route is one in Northern Ireland between Derry and Coleraine.
 This route runs along the Causeway Coastal Route, which means you’ll pass by beautiful, unspoiled beaches, and the backdrop of the Binevenagh Mountains.